MLHale/CYBR8470/modules/webservices-security/README.md

 ### 4.2.
 Testing with Postman

 #### 4.2.1
-Obtain a JWT token by making a mutation request:
+Obtain a JWT token by making a mutation request.
+Make a post request to `localhost:8000/graphql/`, set the `BODY` content type to `GraphQL`, then send the following request:

 ```graphql
 mutation {